k-pipe/pipeline-operator-helm-chart/doc/README.md

-This page constitutes the documentation of the [k-pipe operator](https://helm.k-pipe.cloud), which provides an extension of kubernetes to define, execute and schedule processing pipelines.
+This page constitutes the documentation of the [k-pipe operator](https://helm.k-pipe.cloud), which provides an extension of kubernetes to define, execute and schedule processing pipelines as native K8s resources.

 ## Table of contents